strangerstudios/pmpro-mailchimp/readme.txt

 2. Membership-level specific list subscription settings.

 == Changelog ==
+= 1.2 =
+* Updated the MailChimp API used to have a $verify_ssl property that controls the CURLOPT_SSL_VERIFYPEER option of the CURL connection.
+This is set to false by default, avoiding some issues people have had connecting to the MailChimp API.

+= 1.1 =
+* Added option for passing membership level to MailChimp as a custom field.

 = 1.0.7 =
 * ENHANCEMENT: Mailing Lists section of edit profile page doesn't show up if there are no lists set for "opt-in lists".
 * BUG: Not showing the "additional lists" options on the review page when using PayPal Express/Standard/etc. (Thanks, Christopher Souser)